MALEKMILK/THEFLIGHTBOOKING/README.md

 # THEFLIGHTBOOKING
-its is a website where you can plane you trip and book your flight ticket
+its is a website where you can plane you trip check flight tickets